jordimarimon/scss-to-tailwindcss/README.md

 ## How to use it

 First define your theme properties in a SCSS file.

-The names of the SCSS variables need to be the same as the names you would put in the `tailwind.config.js` but in _kebab-case_ (the names will be transformed to _lowerCamelCase_):
+The names of the SCSS variables need to be the same as the names you would put in the `tailwind.config.js` but in _kebab-case_ (the names will be transformed to _lowerCamelCase_).

+Also, the properties that need to extend the `tailwindcss` default theme, should be defined inside a SCSS/SASS map named `$extend`.

 ```scss
 ///////////////////////////////////////////////////////////////////////////////